-Quick, easy and delicious baked teriyaki chicken wings, perfect for a quick dinner or a late-night snack.
+Quick, easy and delicious Teriyaki Chicken Wings with Sriracha Cream, are perfect for a quick dinner or a late-night snack.
 Look for wings that are already split and trimmed to make this dish super easy!

 Has anyone else noticed that chicken wings are becoming more and more visible in the grocery store?
 It seems that for the past while, my grocery has had a lot more of them, sold already split and trimmed (thank you!) and often at bargain prices.
 Since I can't resist a good buy, I've been stocking up every time they're on sale, but quickly realized that I don't have a lot of ideas for how to cook them.

 This has forced me to look beyond "Buffalo" for some quick and easy ways to cook chicken wings for dinner.
 These baked teriyaki wings were a big hit!.
 Quick and easy, these wings have lots of flavour and bake up quickly in the oven.
 The drizzle of Sriracha Cream just takes them over the top.

 Cook's Notes for Teriyaki Chicken Wings with Sriracha Cream

 For the Sriracha cream, start with 1 Tbsp. of Sriracha, taste and add more if you'd like it spicier.
 Lots of freshly ground pepper is nice in the sauce, as well.
 Again, look for chicken wings that are already split and trimmed of the wing tip, for a really easy meal.
 These are great served with steamed or stir-fried vegetables.